arpan2711/adv-python/adv_examples.md

 The main purpose of this decorator seems to be to attach metadata to functions regarding their input and output files.
 This metadata can later be accessed using the task_metadata attribute of the decorated functions.
 This can be useful in scenarios where you want to keep track of the files a function interacts with, especially in data processing or pipeline workflows.

-the 'simple' function is decorated without any parameters.
+The 'simple' function is decorated without any parameters.
 So, an empty task_metadata dictionary is attached to it.

-the 'pre' function is decorated with a parameter output which is a list containing 'my_input.txt'.
+The 'pre' function is decorated with a parameter output which is a list containing 'my_input.txt'.
 The task_metadata attribute of the pre function will be {'output': ['my_input.txt']}.

-**Code**:
 ```python
 def task(*fn, **kwargs):
     # decorator without parameters